Chart Color Schemes

 Employment

 Rockdale - Banksia has a highly educated workforce with strong representation in professional services.
-The unemployment rate is 2.4% and there was an estimated employment growth of 2.3% over the past year.
+The unemployment rate is 2.4%, lower than the Greater Sydney average of 4.2%.

 Frequently Asked Questions - Employment